syncfusion-content/blazor-docs/blazor/radio-button/how-to/set-the-disabled-state.md

+---
+layout: post
+title: How to Set The Disabled State in Blazor Radio Button Component | Syncfusion
+description: Checkout and learn about Set The Disabled State in Blazor Radio Button component of Syncfusion, and more details.
+platform: Blazor
+control: Radio Button
+documentation: ug
+---

 # Set the disabled state

 Radio Button component can be enabled/disabled by giving [`Disabled`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfRadioButton-1.html) property.
 To disable Radio Button component,